astronomer/docs/learn/operator-extra-link-tutorial.md

         method="GET"
     )
 ```
+This DAG has one SimpleHttpOperator task that posts a GET request to API provided in the `random_user_api_conn` connection.
 ## Step 3: Add a static operator extra link

-To add an extra link to an operator you will have to create an [Airflow plugin](using-airflow-plugins.md).
+Create an [Airflow plugin](using-airflow-plugins.md) to add an extra link to the operator.

 1. Create a new Python file named `my_extra_link_plugin.py` in the `/plugins` folder of your Airflow project.
 2. Copy paste the following code into your file.